 The Report type allows you to select different sets of predefined coverage thresholds to use for reporting (see below).
-Furthermore, you will be asked to provide a Minimum coverage threshold, i.e., the minimum coverage needed on all positions in a target, in order for that target to be considered covered.
+Furthermore, you will be asked to provide a Minimum coverage threshold.
+This will be used to provide the length of each target region that has at least this coverage.

 Finally, you are asked to specify whether you want to Ignore non-specific matches and Ignore broken pairs.
 When these are applied reads that are non-specifically mapped or belong to broken pairs will be ignored.

 Click Next to specify the type of output you want (see figure 27.2).

 - The report gives an overview of the whole data set as explained in Coverage summary report.

 - The track gives information on coverage for each target region as described in Per-region statistics.